 I've owned a number of transceivers over my 3 decade ham life.
 The IC-7300 scratches all of my HF itches.
 Small, good performance on both transmit and receive and pretty intuitive to use.
 The caveat on that is I've owned a couple of Icom IC-756Pro series radios, which are excellent, as well.
 I jumped on the IC-7300 when GigiParts was offering a free lifetime warranty upgrade to the original owner.
 I've never had an Icom break, but this one will be covered, if it does.
 I may have other radios come and go from the shack, but I'm pretty sure the IC-7300 has a home for the rest of my life.

 Estimating the value of a rig can be challenging.
-We collect prices paid by real hams over the years to help you estimate the current value of the ICOM IC-7300.
+We collect prices paid by real hams over the years to help you estimate the value of new a used ICOM IC-7300.
 Just bought or sold this model?
 Let us know what you traded it for and help other ham operators!

-Based on historic data, today's value of the ICOM IC-7300 might be around:
+Based on historic data, today's second-hand price of the ICOM IC-7300 is around: